FraunhoferIVI/helyOS-demo-logistics-center/README.md

 # Exploring the helyOS backend

-Use helyOS dasboard to configure the backend.
+The AutoTruck app uses helyOS as backend.
+Access the helyOS dasboard to configure the backend.

 ## helyOS Dasboard